 Hearing loss due to industrial noise such as machinery, tools and traffic is one of the most widespread yet preventable workplace injuries.

 Furthermore, a five-year (1999-2004) study of 6307 workers found that workers who are persistently exposed to excessive occupational noise may be two-to-three times more likely to suffer from serious heart disease than workers who were not exposed.

-Hearing loss can also contribute to other workplace safety problems, such as a lack of awareness and reduced concentration and leads to around 3400 successful workers compensation claims each year.
+Since hearing loss can also contribute to other workplace safety problems, such as a lack of awareness and reduced concentration, it leads to around 3400 successful workers compensation claims each year.

-The good news is that hearing damage is entirely preventable with appropriate PPE.
-Correctly designed and fitted ear protection will keep industrial noise well below harmful levels, however choosing the appropriate hearing protection – whether ear muffs or ear plugs, disposable or reusable – is critical.
+Nonetheless, the good news is that hearing damage is entirely preventable with appropriate PPE.
+Correctly designed and fitted ear protection will keep industrial noise well below harmful levels.
+However, choosing the appropriate hearing protection – whether ear muffs or ear plugs, disposable or reusable – is critical.

 The “Safe Noise Threshold” and choosing the right level of protection

-Eighty five decibels (85dB) is considered the “Safe Noise Threshold” and the level at which appropriate hearing protection MUST be worn.
-“Appropriate” is determined by the level of noise (see Figure 1) and required level of workplace communications.
+In general, eighty five decibels (85dB) is considered the “Safe Noise Threshold” and the level at which appropriate hearing protection MUST be worn.
+To clarify, “Appropriate” is determined by the level of noise (see Figure 1) and required level of workplace communications.

 Conversely, under-protection will lead to hearing damage, which is compounding as it leads to greater difficulty communicating while wearing hearing protection and thus a greater reluctance to wearing it.

 Incidentally, Australian Standards AS/NZS 1270:2002 sees hearing protection rated into five classes, with Class 1 being the lowest level of protection and Class 5 being the highest level.